icebert04/icebert04.github.io/_posts/2019-3-15-business-or-pleasure.md

 Almost all countries differentiate between a Business/Work Visa and a Travel/Pleasure Visa.
 When the Customs guy asks you for your statement of purpose, they cross check your passport for Business or Visa Travel.

 My friend Dave is different.
-When asked if he is in the country for Business or Pleasure... he answers by saying: "I'm here for both"!
+When asked if he is in the country for Business or Pleasure... he answers by saying: **"I'm here for both"**!

 I met Dave a few years back and did help him with his online store site and social media marketing.
 This guy from New York earns a living by selling high-quality handmade decor products and imported crafts and artifacts.